SpiZeak/media-server/README.md

 ## Notes
-The Transmission client is using [Mullvad](https://mullvad.net/) as a VPN provider, feel free to fork this repo and change it.
+The Transmission client is using [PIA](https://www.privateinternetaccess.com) as a VPN provider, feel free to fork this repo.

 ## Instructions
 - Create a .env file with the following variables: